Ad Code

 Engine cooling system

 The corresponding fuse will be out of order as the cooling fan motor's current consumption increases.
-The fuse blowing may occur due to following reasons:
+The fuse blowing may occur due to the following reasons:

 ✦ Fan motor internal fault